alphagov/publishing-api/doc/model.md

 - The workflow `state` of the content
 - The `user_facing_version` of the content

-The uniqueness of a ContentItem is ensured by rules based on these values.
+The uniqueness of a Edition is ensured by rules based on these values.

 Only one item in either a draft or a live state can be registered at a base_path.
 Thus the rules for a base_path are:

-1. A base_path for a draft ContentItem must be distinct from the base_path of any other draft ContentItems.
+1. A base_path for a draft Edition must be distinct from the base_path of any other draft Editions.
-2. A base_path for a live ContentItem must be distinct from the base_path for any other live ContentItems
+2. A base_path for a live Edition must be distinct from the base_path for any other live Editions

 NB
-- A draft ContentItem is a ContentItem with a state of "draft"
+- A draft Edition is a Edition with a state of "draft"
-- A live ContentItem is a ContentItem with a state of "published" or "unpublished", however it does not include those with an unpublishing type of "substitute".
+- A live Edition is a Edition with a state of "published" or "unpublished", however it does not include those with an unpublishing type of "substitute".

-There can be only one instance of a ContentItem for a content_id and a particular locale with a state of draft.
+There can be only one instance of a Edition for a content_id and a particular locale with a state of draft.

-There can be only one instance of a ContentItem for a content_id and a particular locale with a state of published/unpublished.
+There can be only one instance of a Edition for a content_id and a particular locale with a state of published/unpublished.

-There can be multiple instance of a ContentItem for a content_id, a particular locale and a state of superseded.
+There can be multiple instance of a Edition for a content_id, a particular locale and a state of superseded.

-Only one instance of a ContentItem for a particular locale can be at a user-facing version.
-Thus a rule exists that no two ContentItems can have the same content id, the same user-facing version and the same locale.
+Only one instance of a Edition for a particular locale can be at a user-facing version.
+Thus a rule exists that no two Editions can have the same content id, the same user-facing version and the same locale.

 ## Lock Version